ALARA (As Low As Reasonably Achievable)

 Sealed Sources

 Sealed sources must remain in the same condition as received from the manufacturer.
 No modification of sealed sources is permitted without express written consent from DRS.
-Sealed sources that have been mutilated and damaged beyond what would reasonably be expected to occur as a result of normal use should be reported to DRS as soon as possible.
+If a sealed source is damaged, remove from use and contact DRS for leak-testing.

 Sealed sources must be tracked and their location confirmed every six months as requested by DRS.
 This includes sources that have decayed to background levels.
 Turn over unused and decayed sources to DRS for storage and disposal.